simonallan/cloudwatch-dashboards-rds-ecs/README.md

-# Welcome to your CDK TypeScript project
+# CDK Cloudwatch Dashboards

-This is a blank project for CDK development with TypeScript.
+This is a basic project to explore creating CloudWatch Dashboards with CDK

 The `cdk.json` file tells the CDK Toolkit how to execute your app.